nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_client/sample_description.rst

 Testing with the LwM2M shell
 ----------------------------

-To test the sample using LwM2M shell, complete the following steps:
+To test the sample using :ref:`lwm2m_shell`, complete the following steps:

 .. note::